hermeznetwork/hermez-docs/mkdocs/docs/index.md

 #### zkProver Architecture

-The zkNode Architecture is composed of:
+The zkProver Architecture is composed of:

 1. **Main State Machine Executor**: The Main Executor handles the execution of the zkEVM.
 This is where EVM Bytecodes are interpreted using a new **zero-knowledge Assembly language** (or zkASM), specially developed by the team.
 The executor also sets up the polynomial constraints that every valid batch of transactions must satisfy.
 Another language, specially developed by the team, called  **Polynomial Identity Language** (or PIL), is used to encode all the polynomial constraints.